klmnden/azure-docs.tr-tr/articles/expressroute/expressroute-howto-routing-classic.md

         Select-AzureRmSubscription -SubscriptionName "Replace_with_your_subscription_name"

-4. Ardından, Klasik dağıtım modeli için PowerShell için Azure aboneliğinize eklemek için aşağıdaki cmdlet'i kullanın.
+4. Ardından, Azure aboneliğiniz için PowerShell Klasik dağıtım modeli için eklemek için aşağıdaki cmdlet'i kullanın.

         Add-AzureAccount